codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 |---------------------------|------------------------------------------------------------------------------------------------------------------------------------|
 | `text`                    | Contains options that control what text is displayed to the user.                                        |

-The object is applied as the `CodatLink` component is mounted and doesn't support reloading.
+The object is applied as the SDK component is mounted and doesn't support reloading.
 Make sure to modify the options before mounting the component.

 ### Custom text